DerFetteElch/SAMP-Manager/README.md

 ------------

 This is a Tool to control multiple GTA San Andreas Multiplayer Servers.
-It is writen in C++ with Qt and there is also some PHP, AutoIt and Shell.
+It is writen in C++ with Qt and there is also some AutoIt and Shell.

 Features